ExpediaGroup/graphql-component/README.md

 ### Running

-Can be run with `node examples/server/index.js`
+Can be run with `node examples/server/index.js` or `npm start` which will start with debug flags.

 ### Debugging